 According to the National Transportation Safety Board, pipelines are the safest and most reliable method for transporting energy products across our nation.
 Although rare, a pipeline leak can occur if a pipeline is damaged.
 Use this toolkit to help determine if your school is located near a pipeline and to ensure that you know the signs of a leak and how to appropriately respond to protect students, staff and facilities.

-To further assist your school's pipeline safety efforts, we encourage you to utilize our educational video and/or eCourses which are designed to increase awareness of the pipeline system in Texas and equip schools with the tools and skills necessary to safely co-exist with nearby pipelines.
+To further assist your school's pipeline safety efforts, we encourage you to utilize our educational video which is designed to increase awareness of the pipeline system in Texas and equip schools with the tools and skills necessary to safely co-exist with nearby pipelines.

 You can view this video here: